2lenet/HermesBundle/docs/configuration.md

     upload_path: '/data/attachments/
 ```

-Make sure that repositories exist and that they have the correct rights !
+Make sure that those repositories exist and have the correct rights !